 San Francisco-based Thomas Dimuzio is one of those unsung artistic figures whose influence and abilities have substantially outstripped his visibility.
 Composer, collaborator, experimental electronic musician, multi-instrumentalist, improvisor, sound designer and mastering engineer - Dimuzio has been busy doing his thing(s) since the late 1980's, but is still only known to a small circle of electronic music enthusiasts.
-A true sonic alchemist who can seemingly create music events out of almost anything, Dimuzio's listed sound sources on his various releases include everything from "modified 10 speed bicycle" and "resonating water pipe" to short-wave radios, field recordings, loops, samplers and even normal instruments such as clarinet and trumpet.
-And while his wide range of musical interests make it impossible to pin a label on him, Dimuzio clearly has an insider's knowledge of older experimental musical forms such as musique concrete and electroacoustic, as well as more current dark ambient, noise and post-techno styles.
+A true sonic alchemist who can seemingly create music events out of almost anything.
+The BBC has described his work as “brilliant and rarely less than entertaining”.

-As a collaborator, Dimuzio works with numerous artists and ensembles such as Dimmer (with Joseph Hammer), Chris Cutler, Fred Frith, Dan Burke/Illusion of Safety, Nick Didkovsky, ISIS, Negativland, David Lee Myers, Matmos, Wobbly, Poptastic, Due Process, 5uu's, Tom Cora, Mickey Hart, and Paul Haslinger.
-Among his numerous live collaborative releases are Golden State with Chris Cutler and Fred Frith, Quake and Dust with Chris Cutler, Hz and Upcoming Events with Dan Burke, Ice Cream Time with Nick Didkovsky and Arte Saxophone Quartett, and the double LP Remissions from Dimmer.
-Collaborative studio-based works include The Unveiling of Darkness with Voice of Eye, Ascent and The Shining Path from Dimmer, Uncertain Symmetry with David Lee Myers, Thigmotactic with Negativland, Poptastic: The Teen-Pop-Noise Virus with Chris Fitzpatrick, Combine I - XVIII and Combine XXIII - XXXV with Due Process, Hunger’s Teeth and Crisis In Clay with 5uu’s, and Dimuzio’s epic remix of ‘Holy Tears’ featured on Temporal and Not In Rivers But In Drops from ISIS.
+As a collaborator, Dimuzio has worked with numerous artists and ensembles such as Dimmer (with Joseph Hammer), Chris Cutler, Fred Frith, Dan Burke/Illusion of Safety, Nick Didkovsky, Negativland, David Lee Myers, Matmos, Wobbly, Poptastic, Alaric, Due Process, 5uu's, Climate Music Project, Tom Cora, Alan Courtis, ISIS, Mickey Hart, Paul Haslinger among many others.
+Dimuzio’s epic triple CD Balance features collaborations with 48 different artists in duo, trio and combo formations.
+Additional live collaborative releases are Golden State with Chris Cutler and Fred Frith, Quake and Dust with Chris Cutler, Preacher In Naked Chase Guilty with Chis Cutler and Charles O’Meara (C.W.
+Vrtacek), Hz and Upcoming Events with Dan Burke, Ice Cream Time with Nick Didkovsky and Arte Saxophone Quartett, and the double LP Remissions from Dimmer.
+Collaborative studio-based works include Losing Circles with Marcia Bassett, Monk Style Or Scream with Alan Courtis, The Unveiling of Darkness with Voice of Eye, Ascent and The Shining Path by Dimmer, Uncertain Symmetry with David Lee Myers, Thigmotactic with Negativland, Poptastic: The Teen-Pop-Noise Virus with Chris Fitzpatrick, Combine I - XVIII and Combine XXIII - XXXV with Due Process, Hunger’s Teeth and Crisis In Clay with 5uu’s, and Dimuzio’s extended remix of ‘Holy Tears’ by ISIS featured on Temporal and Not In Rivers But In Drops.

 As a mastering engineer, Dimuzio has worked with independent artists and labels through his own Gench Studios since the early 1990’s.
-Among his numerous clients are Matmos, Negativland, ISIS, AMM, Captain Ahab, Doctor Nerve, Psychic TV3, Xiu Xiu, Devin Hoff, GG Allin, KK Null, Joey P, Fred Frith, Scott Amendola, and many others.
-In his work as a sound designer, Dimuzio has worked with a number of synthesizer and processor manufacturers such as Kurzweil, Lexicon, and OSC to create custom presets and sample libraries, and he has collaborated with Fred Frith and Tom Cora, and the Rova Saxophone Quartet to create sound libraries for Rarefaction and Big Fish Audio.
-Dimuzio also continues to play a key role in the development of Avid’s industry standard Pro Tools HD recording and mixing system, as he has for the past 20 years
+Included among his numerous clients are Waxwork Records, Matmos, Negativland, Firesign Theatre, ISIS, AMM, clipping., Jonathan Snipes, Doctor Nerve, Psychic TV3, Xiu Xiu, Devin Hoff, GG Allin, KK Null, Joey P, Fred Frith, Nels Cline, Yuka Honda, Wil Blades, Scott Amendola, and many others.
+Dimuzio has mastered more than one thousand records and continues to work diligently in this field.
+In his work as a sound designer, Dimuzio has worked with a number of synthesizer and effects processor manufacturers such as Kurzweil, Lexicon, and OSC to create custom presets and sample libraries, and he has collaborated with Fred Frith and Tom Cora, and the Rova Saxophone Quartet to create sound libraries for Rarefaction and Big Fish Audio.
+Dimuzio has also plays a key role in the development of Avid’s industry-standard Pro Tools recording and mixing environments.

 Contact Thomas Dimuzio: dimuzio at gench.com